stevenknowswhy/ArdonieCapital-BusinessAcquisition/setupDocs/business-model/vendor-referrals.md

 ## 🎯 Passive Income Model

-Partner with service providers who pay revenue share or referral fees for customers sent from the AutoRepairMart platform.
+Partner with service providers who pay revenue share or referral fees for customers sent from the Ardonie Capital platform.
 This creates a passive income stream while adding value for users.

 ---